multiversx/mx-sdk-dapp-core/README.md

 └── store/ ### sore initialization, middleware, slices, selectors and actions
 ```

-Since the project is developed as a universal solution for any Front-End dApp, it has 3 main parts:
+Conceptually, these can be plit into 3 main parts:
 - First is the business logic in `apiCalls`, `constants` and `core` (signing providers).
 - Then comes the persistence layer hosted in the `store` folder, using [Zustand](https://zustand.docs.pmnd.rs/) under the hood.
 - Last are the UI components hosted in [@multiversx/sdk-dapp-core](https://github.com/multiversx/mx-sdk-dapp-core-ui) with some components controlled on demand by classes defined in `controlles`

-These parts hold together different classes and functions that help put a dApp together:
+Having this knowledge, we can considers several steps needed to dApp together:

+**Table 2**.
+Steps to build a dApp
 | # | Step | Description |
 |---|------|-------------|
 | 1 | Configuration | -  storage configuration (e.g. sessionStorage, localStorage etc.)<br>-  chain configuration<br>-  custom provider configuration (adding / disabling / changing providers) |